NGIOproject/nextgenio-docs/apps/castep.rst

-For the TiN and DNA test sets, in the standard configuration, the number of k-poins is 8 and 1 respectively.
+For the TiN and DNA test sets, in the standard configuration, the number of k-points is 8 and 1 respectively.
 In the example above one MPI process is assigned per k-point, and the plane wave calculations are spread over six cpus, each running one thread.

-Performance of the system will depend both on the paralellisation of the run and on the memory mode selected.
+Performance of the system will depend both on the parallelisation of the run and on the memory mode selected.

 The type of parallelisation can be controlled in the batch script using the ``--ntasks`` option and the ``OMP_NUM_THREADS`` variable.
-Some effects of different parallellisation are explored in :ref:`sec-ref-perftools`.
+Some effects of different parallelisation are explored in :ref:`sec-ref-perftools`.

 Initial results indicate that running CASTEP on a node, or nodes, in App Direct mode has a considerable performance benefit over a run in Memory